It’s not just a form of art, it’s a way to translate images to consumer behavior actions, that sell your work.

 In the 1950s colored pictures became more common and in demand.

-Today the industry shifted to a more commercial approach rather than just an artistic, due to the rising competition of professionals from all sides of the trade.
+Today the industry shifted to a more commercial approach rather than just an artistic, one due to the rising competition of professionals from all sides of the trade.

 Today, it is much more than capturing a building or a space, it holds a significant impact on the client’s representation capabilities, and accuracy of work that translates to a selling visual.